-Corruption is the use of public resources for private gain ? a betrayal of the public confidence invested in individuals with access to public resources.
+Corruption is treated as the use of public resources for private gain.
+But it is better understood as a betrayal of the public confidence invested in individuals with access to public resources.
 Corrupt practices are found in all branches of government, in business, and even within civil society.
 The broader consequences are a slowing down, or even reversal, of development goals, particularly in countries that are most vulnerable to economic downturns and political upheaval.
 Within any given sphere (e.g., legislative, economic, judicial), corruption is largely the outcome of a breakdown in legitimate or just rules and practices (institutions), leading to unfair or arbitrary institutions.

 DSTAIR is a web-based decision support system that provides a platform for analyzing the effectiveness of current institutions by gauging the legitimacy of different spheres of governance and social interaction within a given country.
 It then presents a suite of anti-corruption tools, and assesses their suitability based on those legitimacy ratings.